Skip to main content

 Residential Construction Project Types Explained

 Residential construction encompasses a defined set of project categories — each governed by distinct permitting requirements, code classifications, and contractor licensing standards.
 The classification of a project type determines which building codes apply, what inspections are triggered, and which professional credentials are required at each phase.
 Misclassifying a project at the outset is a primary cause of permit delays, failed inspections, and cost overruns in the residential sector.
-The National Home Improvement Authority's directory listings organize contractors and service providers by these project type categories.
+The National Home Improvement Authority's provider network providers organize contractors and service providers by these project type categories.

 Definition and scope